How is PVC Resin Made

 How is PVC Resin Made Step by Step?

-PVC manufacturing follows five distinct stages.
-Each stage transforms the raw materials a bit further until you get that familiar white powder.
+PVC resin production — also called polyvinyl chloride manufacturing — follows five distinct stages.
+The PVC production process transforms the raw materials a bit further at each stage until you get that familiar white powder.
+How PVC is manufactured comes down to chaining together five reactions, each handing its product to the next.

 Step 1: Producing Ethylene Dichloride (EDC)